 - Now think about what you would do with that time.
 But you can’t fill it with another dreaded task.
 What would you do with the time that you enjoy doing?
 How would it feel to spend your time doing something you enjoy, knowing that the dreaded task is handled?

 - What if 80-90% of your time was spent on things you enjoy doing rather than things you are obligated to do?
-How would that change your level of stress and your general attitude about life?
+How would that reduce stress and your general attitude about life?

 I realize not everyone can afford to hire assistance for all of the tasks they don’t like to do.
 Or at least, you may think you can’t afford it right now.
 But I’d like to challenge that notion and invite you to look at your life choices and spending habits a bit differently.